 Background

-Eason graduated with first-class honours in English Studies and Translation from the University of Hong Kong (HKU).
-As part of his studies, he spent a semester at the University of Edinburgh, where he focused on speech production and perception, phonology, and acoustic correlates of phonological contrast.
+Eason graduated with first-class honours in English Studies and Translation from the University of Hong Kong (HKU), where he built a strong foundation in linguistics and sociolinguistics.
+During his undergraduate studies, he spent a semester at the University of Edinburgh, focusing on speech production, phonology, and the acoustic correlates of phonological contrast.

 Previous Research